evekites/STM32_AstrumPCBPublic/README.md

 - Create a new project and choose the STM32WB55RGV6 from the MCU list.
 - Implement the settings as described in the CONFIGURATION.md file
-- Insert al the USER CODE sections to their corresponding places in your own main.c fie.
+- Insert al the USER CODE sections to their corresponding places in your own main.c fie
+- Copy all other files/folders to thier corresponding folders.

 All code is based on the Astrum PCB used fot the Embedded Software lessons for 2nd year students MBO Software Development.
 This STM32 development PCB was developed for the Astrum College by Gemini Embedded Technology.